About this Database

 Schedules and Equipment

 We have taken a snapshot of airline schedules and equipment as an indicator of the network and operating complexity of the airlines we cover.
-The parameters we identify include the number of flights operated per carrier, the number of airports to which they fly, the number of different aircraft types they use and the number of code-sharing relationships in which they participate.
+We track the number of flights operated per carrier and the number of different aircraft types they use.

-We list start ups by region, location, investment, planned operational dates, fleet, routes and staff where the information is available.
+We list start-ups by region, location, investment, planned operational dates, fleet, routes business models and AOC status where the information is available.
 We follow public announcements and industry information.
-The startup database is updated on a yearly basis.
-We also hold contact information for these airlines where available, if interested please contact us.
+The start-up database is updated on a quarterly basis.
+We also hold contact information for these airlines where available.
+If interested please contact us.

-Airline groups can include airlines which are connected through common ownership, common branding, sub-brands, cross investment, de-nationalisation, mergers, acquisitions, venture capital investments or holding companies.
+Airline groups may include airlines which are connected through common ownership, common branding, sub-brands, cross investment, de-nationalisation, mergers, acquisitions, venture capital investments or holding companies.

 We have focused on the commercial systems that comprise and augment the Passenger Services System (PSS), also known as the Passenger Management System (PMS).
 The core components are defined as Reservations (Web, agency and direct), Ticketing, Fares and Departure Control.
 We also consider key support systems including revenue integrity, revenue accounting and revenue management.

-Our goal in subsequent releases will be to map the entire airline application portfolio in detail.
-We will add deeper granularity to the description and scope.
+Our goal in subsequent releases will be to map the entire airline application portfolio in further detail.
+We will add deeper granularity to the description and scope and reflect new categories of application as they become established.

 In the Vendors tab we have provided information on the key vendors operating in the PSS and extended space.

 We have provided market shares based on the systems deployed.
-Where the market shares are stated in terms of passengers boarded, they are based on latest figures for passengers boarded.
+Where the market shares are stated in terms of passengers boarded, they are based on latest figures in the database.

 In the Reports tab we allow the user to construct customised market share reports.
 It is possible to determine the market shares of suppliers of the applications that we track by country, region, business model and airline tier or any combination.